Year 6

 Health Education

-At Standard, students describe strategies that promote a healthy lifestyle and use them in a range of contexts.
+Students describe strategies that promote a healthy lifestyle and use them in a range of contexts.
 They identify and apply criteria to assess the credibility of different sources of health information.
+Students describe skills to establish and manage positive relationships.
+They identify their own emotions and how they impact on decision-making in various contexts, and provide appropriate strategies to manage these emotions.

 Physical Education

-At Standard, students perform a variety of refined fundamental movement skills and adapt them to move effectively in physical activity or game contexts.
+Students perform a variety of fundamental movement skills with some proficiency and adapt them to move effectively in physical activity or game contexts.
 They implement simple tactics in response to challenges involving people, objects and space to achieve an intended outcome.
+Students explain the benefits of regular physical activity and fitness to health and wellbeing.
+They encourage others and are able to negotiate and deal with conflicts to achieve a positive outcome.

 Humanities and Social Sciences+